GOOFY3/shoppers/README.md

 Tether.io
 Javascript

-###Data for the items is updated by the API using Postman.
+### Data for the items is updated by the API using Postman app.